Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/second-language/week-4/day-1/lecture-materials/one-to-many-frontend.md

 Make our Frontend app.

 In the top-level `temperatures`
-- `create-react-app temperatures_client`
+- `npx create-react-app temperatures_client`
 - `cd temperatures_client`
+- Open with VS Code `code .`
 - `touch .env`
-    - insisde `.env` type `PORT=3001` (set default port to always be 3001, since rails default port is 3000 - notice: no spaces, no quotes, port is all caps)
+    - inside `.env` type `PORT=3001` (set default port to always be 3001, since rails default port is 3000 - notice: no spaces, no quotes, port is all caps) - _You can also do this with one command like this: `echo 'PORT=3001' > .env`_
     - ![screenshot](https://i.imgur.com/9sgKZDq.png)
 - in `package.json` set `proxy` to be `http://localhost:3000`
     - ![screenshot](https://i.imgur.com/f6o4zfB.png)